 Skier’s thumb occurs when a skier falls with a pole in hand.
 This can cause the thumb to overextend and sprains the ligament on the inside portion of the thumb.
 There are thumb stabilizers available to skiers that need them, otherwise the best way to prevent this injury is to avoid putting hands through the ski pole loops unless absolutely necessary.

 These are just a few of the injuries that can occur in downhill skiers.
 Although data shows that women are at a slightly higher risk of knee injuries and men are at a higher risk for shoulder injuries,1 it is important for all skiers to put safety first – especially inexperienced or novice skiers.
 It is also important to note that there may be a higher incidence of head injuries associated with ski jumping or snowboarding where aerial tricks are being performed.
 To decrease the risk of head injury, helmets should be worn by all skiers and snowboarders.
-Should muscle soreness or pain occur after hitting the slopes, make sure to visit the nearest Athletico location for a complimentary injury screen.
+Should muscle soreness or pain occur after hitting the slopes, make sure to visit the nearest Athletico location for a free assessment.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.